Last updated: 27 September 2020

 For instance, you can set up a screen based on all of these conditions:

-You just can’t do such in-depth filtering within Stockopedia and Company Refs.
-Indeed, I have used both Stockopedia and Refs and neither come anywhere close to SharePad’s vast amount of fundamental data and stock-filtering flexibility.
+You just can’t do such in-depth filtering within Stockopedia and similar services.
+Indeed, I have used Stockopedia, Capital IQ, Bloomberg and Company Refs and none has come anywhere close to SharePad’s vast amount of UK fundamental data and stock-filtering flexibility.

-SharePad costs £250 a year, and it’s the only investment service I pay for.
+SharePad costs £324 a year, and was the only investment service I paid for before becoming a SharePad article writer.

 The service provides all sorts of intricate price charts, as well as comprehensive data on US stocks and the wider markets.
-Email alerts, multi-window layouts and something called the carousel are other features I have yet to really employ.
+Multi-window layouts and something called the carousel are other features I have yet to really employ.

-Anyway, SharePad does offer a 30-day money-back guarantee to give you time to assess the service without a full commitment.
+Anyway, SharePad offers a 30-day money-back guarantee to give you time to assess the service without a full commitment.
 What’s more, special offers occasionally arise that allow you to use the service for three months for something like £30.

 If you do join SharePad, please let me know how you get on through my contact page.

 I visit Investegate every morning to read the day’s regulatory stock-market announcements.
-This website is free.
+This website is free, but has deteriorated over time.
+The site has become slow due to third-party adverts and sometimes suffers outages at 7am when announcements are published and site traffic peaks.

 I prefer Investegate to other sites, such as the London Stock Exchange’s own regulatory feed, because:

-* only the important statements are shown (lots of technical announcements are ignored);
+- only the important statements are shown (lots of technical announcements are ignored), and;

-* the site’s design is simple and clear, and;
+- the site’s design is simple and clear.

 I use ADVFN to check live share prices.
 I use the site’s free service, which gives live prices for about five seconds before being timed out.
 You simply register for a free account and then create a portfolio for price monitoring.